 A firth, for example, the Cromarty Firth or Moray Firth, generally describes a large coastal sea bay or inlet, but sometimes a strait.
 In Scandinavian countries a firth would most likely be known as a fiord.

 This plentiful supply of water has through the ages helped to shape the landscape and culture of the Highlands, a process that continues into the present day.
 Visitors from all over the globe come here to witness the iconic scenery for themselves and visit its many attractions.
-Sooner or later, though, they will interact with our soft, clean freshwater and pristine coastal waters.

-This could merely be by sampling one of the region’s world famous whiskies made from malted barley and pure river or loch water.
+One popular attraction is sampling one of the region’s world famous whiskies made from malted barley and pure river or loch water.

-Those of us of a more adventurous disposition could be doing all manner of water-borne outdoor activity.
+Those of us of a more adventurous disposition could be doing all manner of water-borne outdoor activities.
 River walking, canoeing, kayaking, and white water rafting are just four of the adventure pursuits available to thrill seekers, not to mention dinghy sailing, surfing, water skiing, snorkelling and diving.

 You may have noticed that during this journey through the watery choices of northern Scotland there has been no mention of swimming.
 This is strictly for hardy types, for even during the height of summer the water temperature is definitely bracing at best.

-The appeal of the north of Scotland, then, is in no little part due to its awe-inspiring scenery…on land and water.
+The appeal of the north of Scotland, then, is in no little part due to its awe-inspiring scenery… on land and water.